 15 Id. § 316.305(4)(a).

 16 Id. § 768.72(3) (detailing the instances where punitive damages may be imposed against an employer, principal, corporation, or other legal entity for the conduct of an employee or agent).

 Our team is available to discuss the topics written here and ready to provide additional information contained in this article.
 Contact us for more information.

 Melissa D. Crowley is a partner in the firm’s Orlando office.
-Her trial practice focuses on the defense of civil litigation claims including personal injury, premises liability, accountant's malpractice, product liability, Dram Shop, product defect,[...]
+Her trial practice focuses primarily on the defense of civil litigation claims including premises liability, motor vehicle accidents, medical malpractice, Dram Shop, negligent security,[...]
 Read more